onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "Musk now controls that which mediates attention, encodes memory, establishes relevance, and shapes emotion for a substantial proportion of the human biological substrate." - [Matthew Pirkowski](https://x.com/MattPirkowski/status/1965881866508275784)

+> "We need better tools for *self-organization* and durable knowledge production, not opaque background shuffling with a facade of continuously hollow promises used to extract our attention and data, leaving us little to show for it other than the weights in Grok’s neural net.
+More emergent catalysis.
+Less transformation of the user base into data livestock." - [Matthew Pirkowski](https://x.com/MattPirkowski/status/1969082717976609195)